haacked/haacked.com/_posts/2019/2019-06-01-github-for-dummies.markdown

 And it's understandable.
 GitHub has a lot of features!
 And GitHub ships new features at a steady cadence.
 It's difficult to keep on top of them all.
 Many of them are quite useful.
 For example, the ability to [suggest a change to a pull request](https://github.blog/2018-11-01-suggested-changes-update/) via a comment is nice!

 If long-time GitHub users are not aware of these features, what about people new to GitHub?
-Using GitHub as a new developer, or as an experienced developer new to GitHub, can be daunting.
+Using GitHub as a new developer, or as an experienced developer new to GitHub, is daunting.
 If you're in this situation, or know someone who is, I have just the book for you.

 [![GitHub For Dummies](https://user-images.githubusercontent.com/19977/58595462-9400ec00-8225-11e9-8df5-b1c60312f9c6.jpg)](https://amzn.to/2Qr31t1)